Pain in the Child with Sickle Cell Disease

 What Causes the Painful Episodes?

 The exact cause of the pain is not known.
-It is thought that the red blood cells (RBC's) become trapped inside a blood vessel and interfere with normal blood flow.
+It is thought that the red blood cells (RBC) become trapped inside a blood vessel and interfere with normal blood flow.
 If blood flow is reduced in even a small area of the body, it can cause pain.

 Sometimes swelling is seen in the area of the pain.
-In children under 2 years of age, the swelling usually occurs in the hands and/or feet.
+In children under two years of age, the swelling usually occurs in their hands and/or feet.
 Older children can have swelling in the arms and/or legs.
 Swelling usually does not mean that something is seriously wrong, but in rare cases, swelling and pain are caused by infection in the bone.
 A child with swelling other than hands and feet should be seen by a doctor.

 Where is the Pain?